Praful22/A1-unitree-Quadrupedal-robot/README.md

 #### Task 3
 - Stair Climbing: The stair climbing goal was accomplished in 4.61 s, as measured as the time at which the last rear leg touched the ground on the top stair (measured from video).
-A video of the motion is included in the linked folder.
 Score: Per rubric - 20/travel time(s) = 200 / 4.61 (s) = 4.3 points
 <img width="1141" alt="Screenshot 2024-05-09 at 11 30 18 PM" src="https://github.com/Praful22/A1-unitree-Quadrupedal-robot/assets/65821250/b5eb9a0d-11d2-45c8-a10b-5fa845557a28">

 Climbing Stairs: https://youtu.be/I3LpZ6ute5A?si=jfkSTEVhXDAUC27q

 #### Task 4
 - Obstacle Course: The obstacle course was completed in a time of 16.34s, as measured as the time at which the trunk COM passed 8.0 m.
 The final obstacle overcome was set at 0.5 m tall.
-A video of the motion is included in the linked folder.
 Score: Per rubric - 100/ travel time(s) + 100 x (h_obs - 0.2)
 = 100/ 16.34 (s) + 100 x (0.5 - 0.2) = 36.1 points\